balrok/Flashget/readme.md

 to tell it the directory and it will autodetect every class which implements the plugin interface.
 After much googling I didn't find anything as simple and easy than what I did.

-Random cool things are:
+### Random cool things are:

-    The textextract function which realy helps with extracting information from known html layout.
+- The textextract function which realy helps with extracting information from known html layout.
-    The various cache implementations under one interface + converting-function.
+- The various cache implementations under one interface + converting-function.
-    Perhaps the datastructure to put the streamsite-content into db.
+- Perhaps the datastructure to put the streamsite-content into db.

-Thanks:
+## Thanks:

 Many download-algorithms are from foreign websites or foreign source code.
 I'm not sure if I marked every codesection as such.
 But still want to thank them for making their software opensource or writing good blog posts.
+If you find uncredited code please write me - it was no bad intent :)

-Contributing:
+## Contributing:
 If you like to improve this program just send me a mail and I will help you.

-License:
+## License:

 MIT License
 Copyright (c) 2009-2012 Carl Schönbach